Four-manifolds, geometries and knots: Realization and classification

 \section{Realization and classification}

-Let $\pi$ be a torsion free virtually poly-$Z$ group of Hirsch length 4.
+Let $\pi$ be a torsion-free virtually poly-$Z$ group of Hirsch length 4.
 If $\pi$ is virtually abelian then it is the fundamental group of a flat 4-manifold, by the work of Bieberbach, and such groups are listed in \S2-\S4 above.